 - 2. The investment income (loss) was determined based on the following basis: - (A) The financial report was reviewed and certified by an international accounting firm in cooperation with an accounting firm in the ROC. - (B) The financial statements were reviewed by the parent company's auditors. - 3.
 Recorded as financial assets at fair value through other comprehensive income. - Note 3: The Company invested in Shanghai Grape King Enterprise Co., Ltd. through subsidiary GRAPE KING INTERNATIONAL INVESTMENT INC. (BVI), and Shanghai Grape King Enterprise Co., Ltd. transferred its surplus to capital by US\$1,000 thousand in July 2022. - Note 4: The Company invested in Shanghai Yusong Co., Ltd. through Fu-Sheng International Inc. (SAMOA).
-Shanghai Yusong Co., Ltd. had been liquidated in December 2022. - Note 5: The Company indirectly invested in Shanghai Rivershine Ltd. through its subsidiary, GRAPE KING INTERNATIONAL INVESTMENT INC. (BVI). - Note 6: The Company directly invested in Dongpu Biotech Corporation.
-Dongpu Biotech Corporation completed the liquidation in March 2022 and repatriated the investment funds in July 2022. - Note 7: The Company directly invested in Shanghai Changhong Biotechnology Co., Ltd. Shanghai Changhong Biotechnology Co., Ltd is currently undergoing its liquidation procedures in November 2022, resulting in a recoverable amount less than the amount of the Company's investment, the Company recognized investment losses of \$2,538 thousand for the year ended December 31, 2022. - Note 8: The Company invested in Shanghai Xinquan Biotechnology Co., Ltd. through subsidiary Shanghai Rivershine Ltd.
+Shanghai Yusong Co., Ltd. had been liquidated in December 2022, and the proceeds were remitted into Taiwan in March 2023. - Note 5: The Company indirectly invested in Shanghai Rivershine Ltd. through its subsidiary, GRAPE KING INTERNATIONAL INVESTMENT INC. (BVI). - Note 6: The Company directly invested in Shanghai Changhong Biotechnology Co., Ltd. Shanghai Changhong Biotechnology Co., Ltd is currently undergoing its liquidation procedures in November 2022, resulting in a recoverable amount less than the amount of the Company's investment, the Company recognized investment losses of \$2,538 thousand for the year ended December 31, 2022. - Note 7: The Company invested in Shanghai Xinquan Biotechnology Co., Ltd. through subsidiary Shanghai Rivershine Ltd. - Note 8: The Company invested in Shanghai Pujun Trading Co., Ltd. through subsidiary Shanghai Grape King Enterprise Co., Ltd.